There is no rational for using a numerical system; it is change for the sake of change.

-Ofqual Consultation - July 2014
+Ofqual Consultation – January 2014

-The Department for Education announced the new content criteria for geography GCSE on 9 April 2014, for first teaching in September 2016.
+On 7 February 2013 the Secretary of State for Education announced a reform of GCSEs, a move which replaces earlier plans to introduce new qualifications called English Baccalaureate Certificates.
+The Department for Education (DfE) subsequently published the final version of the new content criteria for geography GCSE on 9 April 2014, for first teaching in September 2016.
 The revised qualification includes a number of significant changes, including a rebalance between physical and human geography content, a requirement that all students study the geography of the UK in depth and use a wide range of investigative skills and approaches, including mathematics and statistics.
 There is a requirement for at least two examples of fieldwork to be undertaken outside school.
-Ofqual has also confirmed assessment arrangements for the new Geography GCSE.
+Ofqual proposed new assessment objectives for the new Geography GCSE in the same month.

 What is the GA's position?

 Our approach is always to engage constructively with policy makers to ensure our members’ views are heard.
 The GA played a key role in shaping the final content criteria, through our membership of the DfE expert group which advised the Secretary of State, through consultation responses the GA and its membership submitted regarding draft versions and through the direct representations we made to government ministers, Ofqual and others.

 The GA supports the desire to raise standards but has, over a period of time, made a number of significant criticisms of the reform process and the final outcomes of reform.
 We argued, for example, that a change in qualification alone is unlikely to raise standards and that significant attention should be paid to supporting schools and teachers through training and guidance to ensure effective qualification reform.
 To date, no additional central government resources have been forthcoming to support this.